Confidentiality: When to Tell Employees & Customers You're Selling Your Business

 You’re thinking of selling your company—but how do you keep the process confidential until you’re ready to let your management, employees, customers, and competitors know?

 The short answer is, “It depends”.
 And it can be different for each audience.
 Selling a company is a very different experience than running a business.
 Each company is unique with different management styles, hierarchies, customer relationships and competitive environments.

 Simply put, confidentiality during an M&A process is not to be taken lightly.
 In fact, telling the wrong people at the wrong time could jeopardize your business sale process, your employee morale, your key customer relationships, and even the company itself.

 However, if you have the right team of M&A experts to help you implement a structured M&A process, there’s far less to worry about.
 You’ll be able to avoid the most common employee pitfalls and confirm a high level of buyer interest before sharing sensitive financial or customer information with internal stakeholders and relevant outsiders.

 Let’s explore, step by step, how to best tell key managers, employees and clients about the sale (or potential sale) of your company.

-First Step: Don’t skip the NDA
+First Step: Don’t skip the Non Disclosure Agreement

-Everyone you speak with about the sales process should receive and sign a Non-Disclosure Agreement (NDA) prior to disclosing that an exit is being contemplated.
+Everyone you speak with about the sales process should receive and sign a Non Disclosure Agreement (NDA) prior to disclosing that an exit is being contemplated.
 No exceptions.

 Company owners are often overly trusting with their key managers, employees, partners, and support staff and this is the time to be the exact opposite—there’s a lot at stake and you don’t want to take any risks.